nixworks/public/news/2011/10/14/index.md

 ##### Barack Obama
 ### [U.S. President Barack Obama authorizes the deployment of up to 100 American soldiers to Uganda, South Sudan, the Central African Republic, and the Democratic Republic of the Congo to assist in operations against the Lord's Resistance Army insurgency. ](/news/2011/10/14/u-s-president-barack-obama-authorizes-the-deployment-of-up-to-100-american-soldiers-to-uganda-south-sudan-the-central-african-republic-a.md)
-_Context: South Sudan, Uganda, DR Congo, Lord's Resistance Army insurgency, Barack Obama, Central African Republic_
+_Context: Uganda, South Sudan, DR Congo, Lord's Resistance Army insurgency, Barack Obama, Central African Republic_

 ##### Drones launch
 ### [A United States drone attack kills a further four militants in Waziristan near Pakistan's border with Afghanistan; it is the third such attack in 48 hours. ](/news/2011/10/14/a-united-states-drone-attack-kills-a-further-four-militants-in-waziristan-near-pakistan-s-border-with-afghanistan-it-is-the-third-such-atta.md)
-_Context: drones launch, Pakistan, Afghanistan, Waziristan_
+_Context: Waziristan, drones launch, Pakistan, Afghanistan_

 ##### Apple Inc.
 ### [Apple Inc. releases its latest smartphone model, the iPhone 4S. ](/news/2011/10/14/apple-inc-releases-its-latest-smartphone-model-the-iphone-4s.md)